hazeorid/satellid-base/identity/definition.md

 + Most knowledge information that we know are scattered across different documents, applications, and systems
 + Most people don't know how and where to start reading information or gathering knowledge for specific task, project, or development
++ Most way of sending message like chat and email are for conversational but not for exchanging knowledge
 + Most tools are complicated or limited, also only lives in one system
 + Most text notes are not accurate, less precise, or not informative enough
 + Most systems remain just when online only and stuck within proprietary system